CH-FCND/FCND-Estimation-CPP/README.md

  - [Tips and Tricks](#tips-and-tricks) - some additional tips and tricks you may find useful along the way
  - [Submission](#submission) - overview of the requirements for your project submission

+## Rubric Points ##

+Step 1.
+In order to calculate the standard deviation of the GPS ad Acceleromter sensors the simulator for scenario 6 outputs a .txt file.
+I wrote a script to open each file and print the standard deviation for the sample data to the console.
+I imported the data, stored it in a numpy array and calculated the standard deviation using the built-in function numpy.std().
+My script can be found in std_dev.py.
+I ran scenario 6 a few times to get various sets of sample data to confirm repeatibility of my standard deviation calculation.
+When investigating the file SimulatedSensors.txt I had more precise standard deviations near the same value, due to lack of rounding on my part.

 ## Setup ##